 You are within 14 days of booking form submission and the course has not yet started.
 During this cancellation window, you have a legal right to change your mind.
-Inform our customer services team of your desire to break the contract and we will process a refund of course fees within 14 days
+Contact us to inform us of your desire to break the contract and we will process a refund of course fees within 14 days

 You provide us with written notice of your desire to cancel your booking up to 28 days before the beginning of the course.
 We will process a refund of course fees as soon as possible.
 Please note that if your booking was placed on your behalf by someone else, we will require confirmation from the person who placed the order to make any changes

 We cancel the course for any reason (including lack of available teaching staff, insufficient demand that makes the course, in our estimation, not economically viable, we lose the ability to provide services as planned for a period of 4 weeks or more).
 You will be entitled to a full refund of course fees.

 By requesting a refund, you agree to immediately cease use of the Virtual Learning Environment (Canvas).